cloud-assignments-csye6225/webservice/README.md

 # webservice

-This repo contains a REST api call using NodeJS framework and CI for building this Node app
+This repo contains a web application with REST api calls using NodeJS framework and CI for building this Node app

 Build Instructions:
 1. Clone the repo using the git clone command
 2. Run 'npm install' to install all the dev dependencies
-3. Run the app using 'node index.js'
+3. Run the app using 'node server.js'
 4. Use an api endpoint testing tool (preferably postman) and call the /healthz endpoint via local host listening on port 3000
 5. A http response status 200 would be returned upon successful API call

 Testing Instructions: